Expert Consulted by: Jo Smith

 How much solid food should a 7-month-old baby eat?

-At 7-months the main source of food for babies is still breast milk or formula and this will continue until they reach the age of one.
+The main source of food for babies is still breast milk or formula, and this will continue until they reach the age of one.
 Giving your baby solid food to experiment with is fantastic at this age, but it shouldn't replace their milk.
-This could lead to your baby not receiving the right amount of daily calories needed and could result in more frequent night wakings as they could be hungry.
+This could lead to your baby not receiving the right amount of daily calories needed and could result in more frequent night wakings, as they could be hungry.
+General advice is to offer your baby breast milk or formula every two and a half to three and a half hours during the day (or when they show signs of hunger).
+Solid foods should be offered to your baby around 30 to 90 minutes after a milk feed.

 What are the developmental milestones for 7-month-old babies?